 Data entry in the Residential Income worksheet is very straightforward.
 Enter the total combined square footage of all residential units at the top, in cell C6.
-All your other entries will be in rows 11 through 35.
+All your other entries will begin at row 11 as indicated by the blue and purple colored cells.

 Before you begin, collect the data about the residential units of the property you are analyzing.
 Specifically, you will want square footage, current monthly rent amounts and any scheduled rent changes.
-It is also useful to collect numbers of bedrooms and bathrooms, although this is not required.
+Optionally, you can show a period of vacancy if you are renovating units.

 You should group the rental units in a way that is meaningful to you.
 Typically, all of the units in a group would have the same or similar square footage and rent, the same number of bedrooms, and the same number of bathrooms.
-You can leave the numbers of bedrooms and bathrooms as 0 if you are not concerned with these figures or if the property is not residential.
+You may also choose to list each unit individually.
+Add more rows as needed using the "Add Rows" button located at cell B6.